ddnexus/pagy/docs/extras/plain.md

 ## Methods

-### pagy_nav_responsive(pagy, ...)
+### pagy_plain_responsive_nav(pagy, ...)

 Similar to the `pagy_nav` helper, with added responsiveness.

 It can take an extra `id` argument, which is used to build the `id` attribute of the `nav` tag.
-Since the internal automatic id assignation is based on the code line where you use the helper, you should pass an explicit id if you are going to use more than one `pagy_nav_responsive*` call in the same line for the same file.
+Since the internal automatic id assignation is based on the code line where you use the helper, you should pass an explicit id if you are going to use more than one `pagy_plain_responsive_nav*` call in the same line for the same file.